9/11: What to watch, read and listen to if you want to understand the world-changing attacks on the World Trade Center and Pentagon

 “They jumped to escape the smoke and the fire; they jumped when the ceilings fell and the floors collapsed; they jumped just to breathe once more before they died,” Junod writes.

+Read more on Yahoo News: Photographer behind 9/11 "Falling Man" retraces steps, recalls "unknown soldier"

 This powerful New Yorker story memorializes Rick Rescorla, a fascinating figure who died on 9/11 in the midst of trying to save people from the South Tower.
 As one of Rescorla’s friends from military service in Vietnam says, “There are certain men born in this world, and they’re supposed to die setting an example for the rest of the weak bastards we’re surrounded with.”
-Beautifully written, this is a story filled with adventure, romance—and, yes, loss.
+Beautifully written, this is a story filled with adventure, romance — and, yes, loss.

+Read more on Yahoo News: The babies born on 9/11 are about to turn 20

 Jennifer Senior won a Pulitzer Prize for her 2021 article in The Atlantic about a 26-year-old Merrill Lynch who was attending an event at the Windows of the World restaurant atop the North Tower when the building was struck by American Airlines 11.